oulahoop/FTP-over-HTTP/docs/source/index.rst

 		..

 	.. php:method:: v2/files [DELETE]

 		Delete a file from the FTP Server.

-		Need to use the DELETE HTTP methode.

-		This methode is private, you need to pass by the index methode ( http://localhost/codeIgniter3/files ).
+Path need to be precised in the body.

 		:param: 'path' : The path to the file
-		:returns: HTTP Response
+		:returns: HTTP Response :

+					- 204 OK.

+					- 400 Bad Request.

+					- 404 Not Found.

+					- 406 Not Acceptable

 		::